Did you know? If you are traveling to Georgia (country), you may need a Georgian Immigration Visa.

 The decision of issuance or refusal of a visa application will be made based on the documents submitted and the material obtained by a visa-issuing authority.
 Even if you adhere to the procedures and submit all necessary documents, it might not be sufficient to obtain an immigration visa.
 The following list outlines grounds for the rejection of the application:

-• if you do not have the documents necessary for entering Georgia as provided for by the legislation of Georgia;
+• If you do not have the documents necessary for entering Georgia as provided for by the legislation of Georgia;

-• if you have been banned from entering Georgia or have not paid a fine imposed for an unlawful stay in Georgia;
+• If you have been banned from entering Georgia or have not paid a fine imposed for an unlawful stay in Georgia;

-• if you have submitted incomplete or false data or documents for obtaining a visa or for extending a visa validity period;
+• If you have submitted incomplete or false data or documents for obtaining a visa or for extending a visa validity period;

-• if you do not have health and accident insurance or sufficient funds to reside in Georgia and to return to your point of origin;
+• If you do not have health and accident insurance or sufficient funds to reside in Georgia and to return to your point of origin;

-• if your stay in Georgia poses a threat to the state security and/or public order of Georgia, or to the protection of the health, rights, and legitimate interests of citizens of Georgia and other persons residing in Georgia;
+• If your stay in Georgia poses a threat to the state security and/or public order of Georgia, or to the protection of the health, rights, and legitimate interests of citizens of Georgia and other persons residing in Georgia;

-• if your stay in Georgia is unacceptable because of foreign policy considerations;
+• If your stay in Georgia is unacceptable because of foreign policy considerations;

-• if there is a reasonable doubt that you will unlawfully stay in Georgia after the visa validity expires;
+• If there is a reasonable doubt that you will unlawfully stay in Georgia after the visa validity expires;

-• if you do not provide information about your identity and purpose of travel, or provide false information.
+• If you do not provide information about your identity and purpose of travel, or provide false information.

 The refusal may be appealed within 10 business days.